ltspicer/heizoel24.mex/README.md

 #### If debug mode has been activated (debug = True), be sure to reset it after debugging (debug = False)!

-# Have fun with Mexen.
+## Have fun with "Mexiing".
 Feedback is very welcome!